 - Do Not Disturb option.

-Live reactions such as emojis and hand raising are available in Microsoft Teams in meetings, in breakout rooms, and when you use filters and backgrounds — but not in the large gallery view or in Together Mode.
-However, that’s better than nothing — which is what you get on Discord that lacks these features.
+Live reactions such as emojis and hand raising are available in Microsoft Teams in meetings, breakout rooms, and when you use filters and backgrounds — but not in the large gallery view or in Together Mode.
+Still, that’s better than nothing — which is what you get on Discord.

 Looking at numbers alone, Microsoft Teams leaves Discord in the dust when it comes to integrations.

-It integrates with over 2,500 leading apps across several categories — including productivity, human resources, project management, and collaboration tools — in addition to the Microsoft 365 Business suite of applications.
+It integrates with over 2,500 leading apps across several categories — including productivity apps, human resources, project management, and collaboration tools — in addition to the Microsoft 365 Business suite of applications.

 I found the available range of third-party applications on Discord to be quite limiting.
 However, those that are available are still very relevant and valuable to their key demographic.